mortela4/random_notes/py_best_practices.md

 ## Functions and Methods

-Return 'None' *explicitly* if arguments or internal data cannot compute valid result, **and** return value is allowed to be polyvalue.
+Return 'None' *explicitly* if arguments or internal data (or both in combination) cannot compute valid result, **and** return value is allowed to be polyvalue.
 Remember that any code-paths that returns nothing, will result in 'None' returned anyway!